min2ha/ukwa-site/content/target/22292/index.en.md

   "subject": null
 }

-# Kirsten Oswald SNP for East Renfrewshire in the General Election on May 7th

 This is the website of Kirsten Oswald, the Scottish National Party (SNP) candidate for East Renfrewshire in the UK General Election on the 7th May 2015.